AfzalivE/afzalive.github.io/_drafts/2020-10-15-intro-to-jetpack-compose-navigation.md

 Not at all!
 As the [video](#figure-2) shows, process death support comes built-in and we don't need to do anything further for simple hierarchies.
 However, as we will see in the BottomNavigation example in [part 2]({% all_post_url 2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation %}), there are some caveats when we need to manually save and restore the `NavHost` state.

-# How can I update my TopAppBar title?
+# How can I update the TopAppBar title?

 So if the `NavHostController` is only accessible to screens within the NavGraph, does this mean my TopAppBar and other common elements need to be replicated inside every screen?